How to plan successful long drives traveling with an infant

 This post is part of our family road-tripping and best baby travel advice series

 If your child is a little bit older, then pop on over and read all our best toddler road trip travel advice here.

 Before we dive into traveling tips for baby’s first road trip, we’d like to emphasize the importance of having a suitable car seat for your baby.
-Please check to make sure it has not expired, and if you are travelling to another country, it’s best to look up child safety laws for the area you’re driving to.
+Please check to make sure it has not expired, and if you are traveling to another country, it’s best to look up child safety laws for the area you’re driving to.

 1. Get as Much Practice as Possible

-You may have heard horror stories of families embarking on a long car ride with baby only to turn around because their little one dissolved into hysterics.
-We have experienced a fair amount of crying while travelling ourselves, and the best solution we’ve found to this has simply been to get your baby used to being in their car seat.
+You may have heard horror stories of families embarking on a long car ride with their baby only to turn around because their little one dissolved into hysterics.
+We have experienced a fair amount of crying while traveling ourselves, and the best solution we’ve found to this has simply been to get your baby used to being in their car seat.